What your tax return reveals about your financial healthFinances

 Your tax return shows your earned income, passive income (dividends, interest, capital gains), business income (such as a rental property) and retirement income (if you're already getting Social Security or retirement plan disbursements).

 By showing how your current income is divided among the four income buckets mentioned above, your tax return can help you begin to plan for the day when one of those buckets empties, such as earned income and another starts to fill up, such as retirement income.
 This can help you make adjustments now to reach your financial retirement goals.

 - Where does my money go?

 If you itemize instead of taking the standard deduction, one option could be to take a hard look at 1040 Schedule A. Places to zoom in: deductions for medical expenses, real estate and mortgage interest, and charitable donations.
 These areas highlight possible places to trim back, especially if you're coming up short of where you want to be financially in retirement.

 There may not be much you can do if you were hit with a major medical expense last year, but seeing that number might direct you toward rethinking how you will pay for health care-related costs in retirement, such as health insurance and savings.

 - Can I save more money, tax free or otherwise?

 Look at line 32 of the Schedule 1 you file with your tax return.
 This shows your IRA deduction.
-If you can, Gassman recommends you put away the maximum allowed ($6,000 or $7,000 if you're 50 or older).
+If you can, you may choose to put away the maximum allowed ($6,000 or $7,000 if you're 50 or older).
 These limits apply to both traditional and Roth IRAs.

 You can contribute up to the limit as long as you earn under $124,000 and are single or under $196,000 and are married, filing jointly.
 Keep in mind that these contributions are not tax deductible.